sanowl/Conditional-Transformer-Language-Model-CTRL-/README.md

 # Conditional Transformer Language Model (CTRL)

-This project implements a Conditional Transformer Language Model (CTRL) using the Hugging Face transformers library and datasets.
+This project implements an advanced version of the Conditional Transformer Language Model (CTRL) using the Hugging Face transformers library and datasets.

-## Overview
+## Features

-The CTRL model is a powerful language model that can generate text based on various control codes.
-This implementation uses the Hugging Face `transformers` library for the base CTRL architecture and the `datasets` library to load the WikiText-2 dataset for training.
+- Command-line argument parsing for easy configuration
+- Logging for better tracking of training progress
+- Model checkpointing to resume training
+- Evaluation on a validation set
+- Learning rate scheduling with warm-up
+- Gradient clipping for stable training
+- Text generation with temperature, top-k, and top-p sampling

 ## Requirements